Breast Imaging Differences

 Sensitivity of test:

 Averages 83% sensitivity in all age groups.
-(Approximately 17% of BC missed)
+(Approximately 17% of breast cancers missed).

 Painful?